 If you could wave a magic wand and instantly have any imaginable solution to a problem you’re facing (personally or at work), what problem would you solve?

-If you have a startup or you’re interested in any of Scrum’s portfolio companies, please don’t hesitate to reach out to Gerald directly at firstname.lastname@example.org.
+If you have a startup or you’re interested in any of Crosslink’s portfolio companies, please don’t hesitate to reach out to Aditi directly at email@example.com.

 If you think there’s someone we should feature in an upcoming issue, nominate them by sending us an email or tweet.
 Alternatively, if you have startup ideas, submit them here.

 Requests for Startups is a newsletter of ideas that investors, companies, and influencers would like to fund.
 This issue was curated by Isaac Madan and Shaurya Saluja.